Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Renaud Boussarie, Volodya Braun, Markus Diehl, Goran Duplan\v{c}i\'{c}, Alfred Mueller, Melih Ozcelik, Kornelija Passek-Kumeri\v{c}ki, Bernard Pire, George Sterman, Iain Stewart, Jianwei Qiu, Zhite Yu for many useful discussions.
+We would like to thank Renaud Boussarie, Volodya Braun, John Collins, Markus Diehl, Goran Duplan\v{c}i\'{c}, Alfred Mueller, Melih Ozcelik, Kornelija Passek-Kumeri\v{c}ki, Bernard Pire, George Sterman, Iain Stewart, Jianwei Qiu, Zhite Yu for many useful discussions.
 This work was supported by the GLUODYNAMICS project funded by the ``P2IO LabEx (ANR-10-LABEX-0038)'' in the framework ``Investissements d’Avenir'' (ANR-11-IDEX-0003-01) managed by the Agence Nationale de la Recherche (ANR), France.
 This work was also supported in part by the European Union’s Horizon 2020 research and innovation program under Grant Agreements No. 824093 (Strong2020).
+This work was partly supported by the Science and Technologies Facilities Council (STFC) under grant ST/X00077X/1.
 This project has also received funding from the French Agence Nationale de la Recherche (ANR) via the grant ANR-20-CE31-0015 (``PrecisOnium'') and was also partly supported by the French CNRS via the COPIN-IN2P3 bilateral agreement.
 J.S. was supported in part by the Research Unit FOR2926 under grant 409651613, by the U.S. Department of Energy through Contract No. DE-SC0012704 and by Laboratory Directed Research and Development (LDRD) funds from Brookhaven Science Associates.
 J.S. also acknowledges the hospitality of IJCLab where part of this work was done.
+The work of L. S. is supported by the grant 2019/33/B/ST2/02588 of the National Science Center in Poland.
+L. S. thanks the P2IO Laboratory of Excellence (Programme Investissements d’Avenir ANR-10-LABEX-0038), the P2I - Graduate School of Physics of Paris-Saclay University, and IJCLab for support.